Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Continuous-Time Jump Processes on General State Spaces

 satisfy

-for all $t\geq 0$, where right side is the operator exponential for bounded operators on $L^2(\mu^*)$. \end{theorem}
+for all $t\geq 0$, where the right-hand side is the operator exponential for bounded operators on $L^2(\mu^*)$. \end{theorem} These results are all straightforward to prove by using the same strategy as the discrete-state-space case.

-These results are all straightforward to prove by using the same strategy as the discrete-time case; specifically, for any $t\geq 0$, decompose $\Omega$ into a disjoint union of $\{J_n\leq t<J_{n+1}\}$, and then expand quantities in terms of the transition probabilities $p^J$ and use the following lemma: \begin{lemma}

-\end{lemma} The proof of this lemma closely mirrors the corresponding proof in the discrete state-space case.

-We now derive a formula for the Radon-Nikodym derivative for two measures constructed as above.
-Note that the jump chain $(X_n^J,\Delta_n)$ is generally not recoverable from $X_t$; specifically, the $J_n$ are not $\mathcal{F}_t$-stopping times (this is because `jumps' don't necessarily change the state, unlike the construction commonly used when the state space is discrete).
-Hence, we derive a formula for the Radon-Nikodym derivative on the enlarged filtration
+The formula for the Radon-Nikodym derivative for two measures constructed as above is also straightforward; the only complication is that here, the jump chain $(X_n^J,\Delta_n)$ is generally not recoverable from $X_t$; specifically, the $J_n$ are not $\mathcal{F}_t$-stopping times (this is because `jumps' do not necessarily change the state, unlike the construction commonly used when the state space is discrete).
+Hence, we must derive a formula for the Radon-Nikodym derivative on the enlarged filtration